 The work is done and here it is in situ.

-A hand-made 300 pound solid concrete and steel ornamental garden bridge.
+A hand-made 300 pound solid steel and concrete bridge.
 It took two men, two boys, and a teenage girl to move it into place.
 Soon afterwords, it passed the stress test (everyone in the family jumping up and down on it) with flying colors.
-Hopefully it will serve well (as a decorative bridge over a decorative river) for years to come.
+Hopefully it will serve well (as an elegant and functional bridge over a decorative river) for years to come.

 Back to the Photojournal Page